-The carrying amounts of cash, restricted cash, accounts payable, subscription payable, contingent consideration and accrued liabilities approximate their fair value due to the short-term nature of these instruments.
+The carrying amounts of cash, restricted cash, accounts payable, subscription payable, reclamation liability, contingent consideration and accrued liabilities approximate their fair value due to the short-term nature of these instruments.
 Marketable securities are adjusted to fair value at each balance sheet date based on quoted prices which are considered level 1 inputs.
-The Company's operating and financing activities are conducted primarily in United States dollars, and as a result, the Company is not subject to significant exposure to market risks from changes in foreign currency rates.
+The Company's operating and financing activities are conducted primarily in Canadian dollars, and as a result, the Company is subject to exposure to market risks from changes in foreign currency rates.
 The Company is exposed to credit risk through its cash and restricted cash but mitigates this risk by keeping these deposits at major financial institutions.